Screwfix: History

 By 2013, Screwfix launched its 300th store.
 In 2014 it opened seven stores in Northern Ireland and four in Germany.
 Since 2013, the web and mobile site has been extended to include 33,000 products available online, and the contact centre has extended their opening hours to deliver a 24/7 service.

 2015 saw the launch of Screwfix's Quickshop app, which allows customers to build their order on their smartphone and generates a QR code which can be scanned at the till point in store.

-Screwfix.com and Screwfix app attract up to 7 million unique visitors per week.
-The Screwfix Click & Collect service enables customers to purchase supplies online (or over the phone) and then collect from store in as little as one minute.
+Screwfix.com and Screwfix app attract up to 7 million visitors per week.
+The Screwfix Click & Collect service enables customers to purchase supplies online or over the phone, and then collect from store.

 In 2016, Screwfix won the "Teleperformance Customer Experience Initiative of the Year" at the Retail Week Awards.
 In 2018, Screwfix was awarded Retail Weeks "Best Retailer over £250m" and "Digital Pioneer".

 In 2021 Screwfix Sprint was introduced, allowing customers to place an order on the new Screwfix app and get it delivered straight to their location – either at home or on site – in 60 minutes or less.
 This service is currently available in over 325 eligible stores, reaching nearly 50% of the UK population.
 Screwfix Sprint was awarded ‘Best Innovation in Delivery’ at the eCommerce Awards 2023 and ‘Best Customer Experience’ at the Retail Week Awards 2022.

 In July of 2022, Screwfix opened its 800th store in Bourton-on-the-Water, Gloucestershire, bringing Screwfix closer to its medium-term target of 1,000 stores across the UK and Republic of Ireland.

-Following the successful launch of its French website in 2021, in 2022 Screwfix opened its first five stores in France, initially located in the Hauts de France region, it now has 20 France stores located in Northern France, with more planned for 2024.
+Following the launch of its French website in 2021, in 2022 Screwfix opened its first five stores in France, initially located in the Hauts de France region, it now has 20 France stores located in Northern France, with more planned for 2024.
 In 2023 Screwfix launched its European website, serving customers in Spain, Poland, Netherlands, Austria, Belgium and Sweden.

-In March of 2024, Screwfix celebrated the opening of its 900th store in the UK and Ireland in Nottingham – Bilborough, marking a new milestone for the business which continues to grow.
+In March of 2024, Screwfix celebrated the opening of its 900th store in the UK and Ireland in Nottingham.